AWARDS and HONORS

 2019 AAEA Best Paper Award in Applied Risk Analysis, “Reference-Dependent Hedging: Theory and Evidence from Iowa Corn Producers,” with Ziran Li and Dermot Hayes.

 2017 NACTA E.B.
 Knight Journal Award, “The Whole is Greater than the Sum: An Empirical Analysis of the Effect of Team Based Learning on Student Achievement,” with Georgeanne Artz and Christian Boessen

-Dr. Jacobs is an assistant professor and cooperatives extension economist in the Department of Economics at Iowa State University, and holds the Iowa Institute for Cooperatives Economics Professorship.
-Dr. Jacobs received a B.A. in economics and business administration from Coe College in 1996 and a Ph.D. in economics in 2010 from North Carolina State University.
-She joined the department in 2010 and, since August 2012, has held a teaching, research, and extension position related to cooperatives.
-In her extension role, Dr. Jacobs provides education and resources to cooperative boards and management and develops content based on applied research.
-Her current research focuses on financial and equity conditions of agricultural cooperatives, consolidation of cooperatives, farm level production decisions under uncertainty, and bioenergy.
+Dr. Keri L. Jacobs is associate professor and extension economist in the Department of Economics at Iowa State University and the Iowa Institute for Cooperatives Endowed Economics Professor.
+She earned a B.A. in economics and business administration from Coe College in 1996 and a Ph.D. in economics from North Carolina State University in 2010.
+In her role at ISU, she is an undergraduate educator, researcher, and extension specialist with a focus on cooperatives.
+In her extension capacity, Dr. Jacobs provides training and applied analysis on the cooperative model, board governance, and strategic financial and equity management to cooperative boards, management and other stakeholders.
+Her goal through extension is to enhance the effectiveness of cooperative organizations and support their efforts in managing sustainable organizations by building capacity in human capital and providing sector financial analysis.
+Her research focuses on the financial and equity conditions of agricultural cooperatives, agribusiness consolidation, biomass production for biofuels, and farm level production decisions under uncertainty.